 Despite her adversity, Krystina is determined to meet her goals.
 She has already been accepted at Felician University where she will continue to play softball and study cyber security and psychology to pursue her dream of working for the FBI.

 Congratulations Krystina on your acceptance into college and for continuing to display tenacity and determination towards your goals despite adversity.
-We are extremely proud of your accomplishment of being named a Sempre Fidelis All American Athlete and representing Hemet and West Valley so well; it truly is a great day to be a Mustang!
+We are extremely proud of your accomplishment of being named a Semper Fidelis All American Athlete and representing Hemet and West Valley so well; it truly is a great day to be a Mustang!